t-snyder/deploy-01-basic-ingress/gh-pages/README.md

 Github Project: [https://github.com/t-snyder/ingress-nginx-test](https://github.com/t-snyder/ingress-nginx-test)

 ## Purpose
-The purpose of the prototype project is to demonstrate the configuration and use of ingress-nginx  within the minikube environment.
+The purpose of the prototype project is to demonstrate the configuration and use of ingress-nginx, and then increasing complexity with Cert-Manager and Pekko-Http  within the minikube environment.
 The tests include http and https terminated at the ingress controller.
 Cert-manager is used to manage self-signed certificates for the TLS.

 ## Projects Included